-b.
-Submission of a Registerable Covenant
+(b) Submission of a Registerable Covenant

-Approval of any application pursuant to section (a) above shall be subject to the submission of a registerable covenant in favour of the City and executed by the owner of the land, whereby the owner agrees to use the land only in accordance with the conditions of the approval and of the geotechnical report, and to save the City harmless from any damages as a result of the approval.
+Approval of any application pursuant to section 6.6.1 (a) shall be subject to the submission of a registerable covenant in favour of the City and executed by the owner of the land, whereby the owner agrees to use the land only in accordance with the conditions of the approval and of the geotechnical report, and to save the City harmless from any damages as a result of the approval.

-6.6.2 Flood and Debris Flow Hazard
+6.6.2 FLOOD AND DEBRIS FLOW HAZARD

-a.
-Geotechnical Report Submission
+(a) Geotechnical Report Submission

-Where an applicable development application is made on lands shown as being subject to "Direct Debris Flow", "Indirect Debris Flow", "Flood", or "Annual Flood Deficiencies" on Map 14 of the Official Community Plan and the Map 4 of the Development Permit Guidelines, consideration of the application will be subject to the submission of a geotechnical report, prepared by a professional engineer or professional geoscientist with expertise and experience in geotechnical study and geohazard assessments, setting out:
+Where an applicable development application is made on lands shown as being subject to "Direct Debris Flow", "Indirect Debris Flow", "Flood", or "Annual Flood Deficiencies" on Map 13 of the Official Community Plan and Map 5-1 of the Development Permit Guidelines, consideration of the application will be subject to the submission of a geotechnical report, prepared by a professional engineer or professional geoscientist with expertise and experience in geotechnical study and geohazard assessments, setting out:

-- a. an identification and analysis of the specific risks on the subject site; - b. mitigative measures, if any, required to use the site safely for the intended use, including setting minimum elevation for habitable floor space; and - c. an assessment of how the development, its grading, and any recommended mitigative measures will affect the level of risk to other nearby properties within the context of the City's accepted risk management framework.
+- (i) an identification and analysis of the specific risks on the subject site; - (ii) mitigative measures, if any, required to use the site safely for the intended use, including setting minimum elevation for habitable floor space; and - (iii) an assessment of how the development, its grading, and any recommended mitigative measures will affect the level of risk to other nearby properties within the context of the City's accepted risk management framework.

-The geotechnical engineering consultant is required to review the Engineering Department Geotechnical Report Library and relevant Integrated Stormwater Management Plans for overland flow routes as part of the preparation of a geotechnical report.
+The geotechnical engineering consultant is required to review the Engineering Department Geotechnical Report Library as part of the preparation of a geotechnical report.

-b.
-Submission of a Registerable Covenant
+(b) Submission of a Registerable Covenant

-Approval of any application pursuant to section (a) above shall be subject to submission of a registerable covenant in favour of the City and executed by the owner of the land, whereby the owner agrees to use the land only in accordance with the conditions of the approval and of the geotechnical report, and to save the City harmless from any damages as a result of the approval.
+Approval of any application pursuant to section 6.6.2 (a) shall be subject to submission of a registerable covenant in favour of the City and executed by the owner of the land, whereby the owner agrees to use the land only in accordance with the conditions of the approval and of the geotechnical report, and to save the City harmless from any damages as a result of the approval.

-6.6.3 Steep Slopes
+STEEP SLOPES 6.6.3

-a.
-Definition of Steep Slopes
+(a) Definition of Steep Slopes

 Steep slopes are defined as lands in their natural state that have a slope angle of 20% (11°) or greater for a minimum horizontal distance of 10 metres.
-Map 16 of the Official Community Plan and Schedule 6 of the Development Permit Area Guidelines show those areas with slopes greater than 20%.
+Map 14 of the Official Community Plan and Map 5-2 of the Development Permit Guidelines show those areas with slopes greater than 20%.
 More detailed slope analysis may be necessary in order to confirm site specific slope characteristics.

-b.
-Geotechnical Report Submission
+(b) Geotechnical Report Submission